JamesTheBard/advent-of-code/2024/02/README.md

 return any(self.process_report(r) for r in combinations(report, len(report) - 1))
 ```

+More things learned: a friend reminded me that I can simplify the comparison I'm using for the distance between numbers.
+I had completely forgotten that you could use `1 <= abs(a - b) <= 3` instead of `abs(a - b) >= 1 and abs(a - b) <= 3` in Python.
+I updated the code with the change and it's very good to keep in mind.

 I like the way it reads, but not 100% sure that really helps with readability, and the performance stayed the same.

 Still, pretty fun day.